Alex Murdaugh trial: What to know after the guilty verdict in the South Carolina double murder case

 "48 Hours" will air "The Trial of Alex Murdaugh" Saturday at 10/9c.

-A South Carolina jury has found disgraced former attorney Alex Murdaugh guilty of murdering his wife and son in 2021.
+A South Carolina jury has found disgraced former attorney Alex Murdaugh guilty of murdering his wife and son at their country estate in 2021.

-The jury deliberated for about three hours Thursday before returning the four guilty verdicts in connection with the murders of his wife, Maggie Murdaugh, and his son, Paul Murdaugh.
-He was also found guilty on two counts of possession of a weapon during a crime.
+The jury deliberated for about three hours Thursday before returning the four guilty verdicts in connection with the murders of Maggie Murdaugh and Paul Murdaugh.
+Alex Murdaugh was also found guilty on two counts of possession of a weapon during a crime.

 He faces 30 years to life in prison.

-Here's what to know about case and the 28-day trial leading up to Thursday's verdict.
+Here's what to know about case and the 28-day trial leading up to the verdict.

 Who is Alex Murdaugh?

-Note: This article has been updated to correct the spelling of attorney Richard Harpootlian's name.